 Entry Requirements for the Doctoral Program

 We expect applications from candidates with an interest in network science and/or its applications to political science, economics, sociology and environmental sciences.
-The program is hosted by the Center for Network Science.
+The program is hosted by the Department of Network and Data Science.

 - Masters degree in: Physics, Mathematics, Computer Science, Sociology, Political Science, Economics or equivalent